ethyca/fides/docs/fides/docs/guides/complex_fields.md

 ```

 ### Declare an array of objects

-In this example, our `mydatabase:customer` collection has an `emergency_contacts` field which is an array of objects, or
+In this example, the `mydatabase:customer` collection has an `emergency_contacts` object array field, or
 embedded documents, denoted by `data_type: object[]`.
 Each object in the `emergency_contacts` array can contain a
 `name`, `relationship`, and `phone` field.